NHS misses targets in England to tackle care backlogs

 The NHS had already acknowledged it was going to miss the cancer target.

-It was set a goal of bringing the number of people waiting more than 62 days for treatment back to pre-pandemic levels of 14,200.
+It was set a goal of bringing back the number of people waiting more than 62 days for treatment to pre-pandemic levels of 14,200.

 NHS England chief executive Amanda Pritchard said "great strides" were being made in the face of "incredible pressure".

-As well as the demands placed on hospitals by flu and Covid this winter, the NHS has also had to contend with managing the impact of strikes by nurses, junior doctors, physios and ambulance workers which have caused the postponement of more than 500,000 appointments and operations.
+As well as the demands placed on hospitals by flu and Covid this winter, the NHS has also had to contend with managing the impact of strikes by nurses, junior doctors, physios and ambulance workers, which have caused the postponement of more than 500,000 appointments and operations.

 "There is still much work to be done, but these are remarkable achievements given all the NHS has had to contend with," added Ms Pritchard.